Nick Stahl: Personal life

-Stahl married actress Rose Murphy in June 2009.
+Stahl married actress and singer Rose Murphy in June 2009.
 They have a daughter, Marlo, born in 2010.
 The couple separated in 2012 and finalized their divorce in 2019.

 Stahl struggled with alcoholism for decades.
 He spent time in rehabilitation facilities in 2007 and 2009.
 In May 2012, Stahl's wife reported him missing.
 It was later reported that Stahl had checked into a rehabilitation facility.
 On December 27, 2012, Stahl was arrested at an adult film store in Hollywood, California, on suspicion of committing a lewd act.
 No charges were filed due to insufficient evidence.
 On June 28, 2013, Stahl was arrested in Hollywood for alleged possession of methamphetamine.

 In a 2017 interview at the Dallas Comic Show, Stahl stated he had moved to Texas and was taking a leave of absence from acting to concentrate on family and sobriety.
 Stahl returned to acting in 2019 with the filming of The Murder of Nicole Brown Simpson.
 In 2021, Stahl said in an interview that he had been sober for four years.